ClinConnect ClinConnect Logo

 • 2.
 Female participants ≥ 50 years old with histologically\* confirmed ER-positive and/or HER2-positive invasive breast cancer.

 • 3.
-In good health and suitable for prolonged follow up with a life expectancy of at least 10 years; willing to be followed up for 10 years.
+Has a life expectancy of at least 10 years and suitable for prolonged follow up for 10 years.

 • 5.
 Willing/able to have surgery within 8 weeks of registration or pre-operative MRI, whichever occurs later.